Bush Brothers and Company: Bush's Best Baked Beans (1969–1978)

-The year 1969 proved to be a tough one for the canning industry due to overproduction and low prices.
-As the family stockholders considered their options and discussed strategies for riding out the tough times ahead, Claude's son Condon Bush hit on the idea of offering a new product that would appeal to a wide audience as well as keep his Augusta plant busy during the off season.
-Inspired by the company's earlier success with pork and beans, Condon decided to develop a baked bean product based on his mother Kathleen's secret recipe.
+The year 1969 proved to be difficult for the canning industry due to overproduction and low prices.
+As the family stockholders considered their options and discussed strategies for riding out the tough times ahead, Claude's son Condon Bush decided to offer a new product to keep his Augusta plant busy during the off-season.
+Following the company's earlier success with pork and beans, Condon developed a baked bean product based on his mother Kathleen's recipe.

-The experiment proved far more successful than the Bush family had ever imagined.
-Sales of Bush's Best Baked Beans went from ten thousand cases in 1969 to a hundred thousand in 1970, eventually hitting close to a million cases in 1971.
-Baked beans became a very popular dish during the United States Bicentennial, and so Bush Brothers decided to devote all of their resources to Bush's Best Baked Beans sales.
-Their campaign was a success, with sales increasing by 173% in 1976, and an additional 34% in 1977.
+The experiment proved far more successful than expected.
+Sales of Bush's Best Baked Beans went from 10,000 cases in 1969 to 100,000 in 1970, eventually hitting close to a million cases in 1971.
+Baked beans became very popular during the United States Bicentennial, and Bush Brothers decided to devote all of their resources to Bush's Best Baked Beans sales.
+Their campaign was a success, with sales increasing by 173% in 1976, and a further 34% in 1977.

 In 1978, Claude stepped down as chairman of the board, and C.J.
 Ethier replaced him.
 Condon was elected as the new president of Bush Brothers & Company.

 Acquisition of Dubon (1979–1993)

-In 1979, Bush Brothers acquired the Dubon brand of canned foods when that company was sold, following bankruptcy.
-Canned vegetables, such as carrots, peas, and beets are sold primarily in the Louisiana and New Orleans areas as a regional brand.
+In 1979, Bush Brothers acquired the Dubon brand of canned foods after Dubon became bankrupt.
+Canned vegetables such as carrots, peas, and beets are sold primarily in the Louisiana and New Orleans areas as a regional brand.

 Throughout the 1980s, Bush Brothers continued to make its transition to a branded producer of table-ready products.
 However, the shift was slow and fraught with tension as the family had trouble agreeing on the best course of action.
 After the death of C.J.
-Ethier in 1989 and Claude Bush in 1990, Jim Ethier (C.J.'s son) convinced Condon (president and CEO) and Allen Bush (vice president of sales) to consult with Dr. Leon Danco of the Center for Family Business.
-Under Dr. Danco's guidance, Bush Brothers & Company reorganized its board of directors to include members from outside the family and the company.
+Ethier in 1989 and Claude Bush in 1990, Jim Ethier (C.J.'s son) convinced Condon (president and CEO) and Allen Bush (vice president of sales) to consult with Leon Danco of the Center for Family Business.
+Under Danco's guidance, Bush Brothers & Company reorganized its board of directors to include members from outside the family and the company.
 The restructured Board included Jay Carr (The Hershey Company), Bob Johnston (Gerber Products Company), Bill Trubeck (White & Case), and Clay Mathile (The Iams Company).

 With the new board in place, the company turned to the task of hiring professional sales managers.
 Office space in Chestnut Hill was filled to capacity, and the prospect of recruiting young, urban managers to such a rural location seemed unlikely.
 In 1991, Bush Brothers & Company moved its company headquarters to Knoxville, Tennessee.

 In 1992, Jim Ethier was elected president and COO of Bush Brothers & Company.
 Condon Bush moved to the position of CEO and chairman of the board.